Meet the Scholars

 Fred Hutch Cancer Center

-Dr. Bakyayita Rachel Kyeyune’s background is in clinical research around infectious diseases and non-communicable diseases.
+Bakyayita Rachel Kyeyune, PhD, MB ChB, has a background in clinical research around infectious diseases and non-communicable diseases.
 She held various roles as a clinical trial coordinator, project manager and head of research program at some of Uganda’s leading research institutions.

-Prior to joining the Invent@SC program, Dr. Kyeyune completed her PhD in International Health & Medical Research from the Ludwig Maximillians University (LMU) in Munich where she profiled hematological complications of people living with HIV who were just initiating highly active antiretroviral therapy.
-She also has extensive experience in the regulation of clinical trials in Uganda and several parts of Africa from her prior role as Manager for Clinical Trials at the National Drug Authority of Uganda.
+Prior to joining the Invent@SC program, Dr. Kyeyune completed her PhD in international health and medical research from the Ludwig Maximillians University (LMU) in Munich where she profiled hematological complications of people living with HIV who were just initiating highly active antiretroviral therapy.
+She also has extensive experience in the regulation of clinical trials in Uganda and several parts of Africa from her prior role as manager for clinical trials at the National Drug Authority of Uganda.

 Olson Lab

-Ben Towne Center for Childhood Cancer Research, Seattle Children’s Research Institute
+Ben Towne Center for Childhood Cancer and Blood Disorders Research, Seattle Children’s Research Institute

 Sinduja Marx, PhD, is a biological engineer with a passion for translational research in the development of therapeutics and diagnostics.
-As an invent scholar, she is focused on developing curative therapeutics for children with eosinophilic esophagitis, a severe autoimmune disorder.
-To bring her research to fruition, Dr. Marx will be starting her postdoctoral training at the laboratory of Dr. Jim Olson and collaborating with the Cerosaletti and Ziegler labs at Benaroya Research Institute, and the Kiem lab at Fred Hutch.
+As an Invent scholar, she is focused on developing curative therapeutics for children with eosinophilic esophagitis, a severe autoimmune disorder.
+To bring her research to fruition, Marx will be starting her postdoctoral training at the laboratory of Dr. Jim Olson and collaborating with the Cerosaletti and Ziegler Labs at the Benaroya Research Institute and the Kiem Lab at Fred Hutch.

 Jackson Lab